mui/mui-x/docs/data/data-grid/editing/editing.md

 ### With auto-stop

 An edit component has an "auto-stop" behavior when it stops the edit mode as soon as the value is changed.
-To picture better imagine an edit component with a combo, created following the normal steps above.
+To picture better, imagine an edit component with a combo, created following the steps above.
-Usually it requires two clicks to change the value of the cell: one to select a new value and another click outside to save.
+By default, it would require two clicks to change the value of the cell: one click to select a new value and another click outside to save.
 This second click can be avoided if the first click also stops the edit mode.
 To create an edit component with auto-stop, call `apiRef.current.stopCellEditMode` after setting the new value.
 Since `apiRef.current.setEditCellValue` may do additional processing, it is necessary to first wait for it to resolve before stopping the edit mode.